 - 501 RECORDKEEPING: In addition to any existing permit conditions issued pursuant to Rule 201, GENERAL PERMIT REQUIREMENTS any person subject to this rule shall comply with the following requirements: - 501.1 List of Materials: A list shall be maintained of all solvents currently used and/or stored at the site.
 The list shall include the following information: - a.
 Cleaning material type by name/code/manufacturer. - b.
 The actual VOC content of cleaning material listed in Section 302, as applied including water and exempt compounds. - c.
 The actual mixing ratio for the cleaning material as applied. - 501.2 Usage Records: Any person using cleaning materials regulated by this rule shall update and maintain the records as required by this rule as follows: - a.
 Monthly: - 1.
-Records of total applied volume in gallons for each cleaning material used. - Record of solvent cleaning activity associated with each solvent used.
+Records of total applied volume in gallons for each cleaning material used. - 2.
+Record of solvent cleaning activity associated with each solvent used. - 501.3 Emissions Control Equipment: Any person using an emission control system pursuant to this rule shall maintain such records on a daily basis, of key system operating parameters for emission control equipment, including, but not limited to: - a.
+Hours of operation; - b.
+Routine and non-routine maintenance; and - c.
+The records required by Section 403 as part of the Operation and Maintenance Plan. - d.
+Records of test reports conducted pursuant to Section 502.